jisang-yu/nlp/README.md

 # nlp
+Name: Jisang Yu
-personal projects for nlp in accounting
+This is a repository for my personal projects for nlp in accounting